soxueren/atsd/integration/pentaho/README.md

 `SQL Query Designer` is used for visual building of a Query:

-- Double click on table that you want to include to Query (it will be shown in right pane of `SQL Query Designer`)
+- Double click on the table that you want to include to Query (it will be shown in right pane of `SQL Query Designer`)
-- Select fields inside table (this fields will be included in `SELECT` clause of a Query)
+- Select fields inside the table (these fields will be included in `SELECT` clause of a Query)
 - Optionally add `WHERE`, `GROUP BY` and `HAVING` or `ORDER BY`
 - Click `OK` so your Query will be built and shown in text field
 > Remove newline symbol after `SELECT` keyword